 The Public Interest Disclosure Policy and Procedures of the Industrial Registry demonstrate the commitment of the Industrial Registry to support an employee, or others, who make disclosures about matters in the public interest and ensures that practical and effective procedures are implemented.

-These documents are to be read in conjunction with the Office of Industrial Relations Public Interest Disclosure Procedure; Office of Industrial Relations Public Interest Disclosure Policy, relevant pieces of legislation, and the Queensland Ombudsman's Public Interest Disclosure Standards.
+These documents are to be read in conjunction with the Office of Industrial Relations Public Interest Disclosure Procedure, relevant pieces of legislation, and the Queensland Ombudsman's Public Interest Disclosure Standards.

 The Ethical Standards Unit (ESU) of the Office of Industrial Relations (OIR) has been delegated the authority to deal with PIDs on behalf of the Industrial Registrar for the Industrial Registry.